Sui-Life/FE/README.md

 ## 📖 Overview

 **SuiLife** is a decentralized Web3 application that bridges real-world activities with blockchain rewards.
-Creators can design quests with specific requirements, and participants complete real-life missions to earn LIFE tokens as rewards.
+Creators can design quests with specific requirements, and participants complete real-life missions to earn SUI as rewards.

 ### ✨ Key Features

 - 🎯 **Create Quests** - Design missions with custom requirements, rewards, and deadlines
 - 🏃 **Join & Complete** - Participate in quests and submit proof of completion
 - ✅ **Verification System** - Quest creators verify participant submissions
-- 💰 **Claim Rewards** - Verified participants claim LIFE token rewards
+- 💰 **Claim Rewards** - Verified participants claim SUI rewards
 - 💱 **Buy LIFE Tokens** - Exchange SUI for LIFE tokens directly in-app
 - 📊 **Dashboard** - Track your created quests and participation status